rationalagents/gemstateio-groups/README.md

 ## Contributing

-To spread knowledge about a group, or update anything about a group, please submit a pull request with your changes to [groups.csv](https://github.com/waded/gemstateio-groups/blob/master/groups.csv).
-See [groups-schema.json](https://github.com/waded/gemstateio-groups/blob/master/groups-schema.json) if you're wondering about the columns.
+To spread knowledge about a group, or update anything about a group, see [CONTRIBUTING.md].

 Groups listed here: